fernandeslouro/blog/_posts/2020-06-02-gpt-3-openai-has-just-released-the-worlds-largest-ml-model-yet.md

 After being debuted on a 2017 [paper on machine translation](https://arxiv.org/abs/1706.03762) the Transformer architecture has revolutionized the field of NLP.
 The previous state-of-the-art in language models, Recurrent Neural Networks (specifically LSTMs), while showing potential, was severely limited by its recurrent nature, in the sense that it was not parallelizable.
 The Transformer, with its attention mechanism, presented a solution to this lack of paralellization.
 This may have been its greatest breakthrough.

+# Arctecture of GPT-3

+As for the architecture, there is nothing too new here, since it's essentially the same as the previous GPT-2, though much larger.
+For a detailed description of the GPT-2 architecture, check out Jay Alammar's fantastic post [The Illustrated GPT-2](http://jalammar.github.io/illustrated-gpt2/).
+Remember, GPT-2 was said to be "too dangerous for he world" at the time of its release.
+It only has 1.3 billion parameters, a very small number when compared to the 175 billion of GPT-3.

 # Language Model as Few-Shot Learner

 Perhaps the most surprising new capability of GPT-3 is the fact that it managed to beat the state-of-the art in some NLP tasks with no fine-tuning.
 Previous language models have shown great capabilities in a number of tasks, like question answering or text summariation.
 However, in order to perform these tasks (which are different from the normal text generation language models are trained to do) the models must be fine-tuned specifically for each individual task.
 This requires having training and test datasets for the new task, as well as additional compute.